Nutlope/alt-text-generator/README.md

 ## How it works

-This project uses an ML modal called [BLIP](https://github.com/salesforce/BLIP) on [Replicate](https://replicate.com/) to generate relevant alt text for images.
-You can feed it an image as a query param and it will return a one sentence description of that image.
+This project uses an ML modal from Salesforce called [BLIP](https://github.com/salesforce/BLIP) on [Replicate](https://replicate.com/) to generate relevant alt text for images.
+You can feed the API, written in Python on Flask, an image as a query param and it will return a one sentence description of that image.

 ## Running Locally